LucasRifo/CV-Snake/README.md

 - cv2
 - numpy

-Or downloadand run the poetry files
+Or download and run the poetry files

+Executing "run.sh" also creates the necessaary enviroment and runs the game

 After installing the game you need to have a camera plugged in before running it.
 Be sure you don´t have noticeable blue or green objects on the background, otherwise the game might detect them as input